aaronbloomfield/ccc/hws/daoweb3/index.md

 - The `tokens` field is just an `address` of your NFTmanager, and you will have to cast it to call a function: `NFTmanager(tokens).mintWithURL(...);`, for example.
 - If you just want to transfer (fake) ether to the contract in Remix without calling a `payable` function, enter the amount in the "Value" box of the deployment pane, choose the right denomination, and click the "Transact" button in the "Low level interactions" box at the bottom of the deployed contract info.
 This works in any of the deployment environments.
 Note that this will call your `receive()` function (which doesn't have to do anything for this assignment, but it must be there).
 - You have to specify a recipient for each proposal -- you can create additional accounts (via `personal.newAccount()` in geth) to use as recipients.
 Or send it to a classmate's account.
 Or send it to the faucet account.
 Any of those is fine.
+- For reasons you will see below, it will make it *much* easier if your DAO creates proposals IDs starting at 0; this way your web page can use other DAOs that follow the IDAO interface.

 #### Unique URIs in NFTManager